pantheon-systems/documentation/source/content/guides/composer-convert.md

 reviewed: "2020-12-01"
 ---

-Drupal 8 sites often require the use of Composer to manage site dependencies.
-The need to begin using Composer for a site build can often surface after a site is in development, necessitating a divergence from the Pantheon managed Upstream.
+Drupal sites often require the use of Composer to manage site dependencies.
+The need to begin using Composer for a site build can often surface after a site is in development, necessitating a conversion of the site's codebase.
+At a high level, the goals of the conversion are to remove dependencies that Composer will manage from your git repository, and tell Composer about those dependencies instead.

 Existing sites that wish to upgrade from Drupal 8 to Drupal 9 and convert to Integrated Composer, or just convert to Integrated Composer and defer the Drupal 9 upgrade will need to go through some manual steps.
 This conversion process may be automated in the future, but initially we will need to document the manual process.